PowerDNS/pdns-ansible/README.md

     pdns_sqlite_databases_locations: []

-List of the locations of the SQLite databases that have to be created if using the `gsqlite3` backend.
+List of the locations of the SQLite3 databases that have to be created if using the `gsqlite3` backend.

 Example Playbook